Abyei: Leadup to referendum

 As of December 2010, the PCA border has not been demarcated and there is still no agreement on who constitutes a "resident of Abyei" for the purposes of voting in the Abyei referendum.
 The question is whether to include Arab nomads (the Messiria tribe), who have historically stayed in the region every year for six months.
 If the Misseriya Arabs are prevented from voting, the region will likely go to South Sudan.
 While the Dinka Ngok and Messiria tribe maintained a peaceful coexistence during the civil war, the division of Sudan has created mistrust between the two people.
 In the second week of January 2011, when a referendum was held regarding South Sudanese independence, a simultaneous referendum to determine the fate of Abyei was meant to be held.
 This referendum was postponed due to the disagreement over voter eligibility.

-Takeover by north
+Takeover by the SPLM

 On 21 May 2011 it was reported that the Armed Forces of Sudan had seized control of Abyei with a force of approximately 5,000 soldiers after three days of clashes with the South.
 The precipitating factor was an ambush by the South killing 22 northern soldiers.
 The northern advance included shelling, aerial bombardment and numerous tanks.
 Initial reports indicate that over 20,000 people have fled.
 The South Sudanese government has declared this as an "act of war", and the U.N. has sent an envoy to Khartoum to intervene.
 South Sudan says it has withdrawn its forces from Abyei.

 As of May 2011, the prospective referendum on Abyei's future status has been postponed indefinitely.
-The northern leader, ex President al-Bashir, dismissed the southern chief administrator of Abyei and appointed a northerner, Ahmed Hussein Al-Imam.
+The northern leader, then President al-Bashir, dismissed the southern chief administrator of Abyei and appointed a northerner, Ahmed Hussein Al-Imam.